Vientiane province: Demographics

-Population figures for the province increased dramatically during the period between 1943 (23,200) to 1955 (45,000).
+Population figures for the province increased during the period between 1943 (23,200) to 1955 (45,000).
 The demographics for ethnic breakdown in 1943 were: Lao 41.5%; Vietnamese (Annamites) 53%; Chinese 4%; Others 1.5%.
 The population last reported was 419,090, as of the 2015 census with Muang Phôn-Hông as its capital.

 Economy

-Since 2000, tourism in the region has rocketed, with many thousands visiting Vientiane and Vang Vieng every year.
-In recent years, new investment has gone into the suburbs of Vientiane.
+Investment has gone into the suburbs of Vientiane.
 A tile factory has been established in the village of Phai Lom and a bio-organic fertilizer factory has been established in the village of Dong Xiengdy.
-Another tile factory has also been established in the village of Hathdeua, Keo Oudom District.
+Another tile factory has been established in the village of Hathdeua, Keo Oudom District.
 Lonely Planet said of the impact of tourism upon the town of Vang Vieng, "The growth of Vang Vieng has taken its toll.
 Inevitably the profile of the town has changed and the reason travelers first came here- to experience small-town Laos in a stunning setting – has been replaced by multistorey guesthouses.
-Even the local market has moved to a big, soulless slab of concrete north of the town.
-In the “Ban Bo village of Thoulakhom District salt extraction is popular part time economic activity.
+Even the local market has moved to a big, soulless slab of concrete north of the town”.
+In the Ban Bo village of Thoulakhom District salt extraction is part time economic activity.
 The village is 60 kilometers from Vientiane and the extraction of salt is done by traditional methods.

-Although tourism has grown rapidly, most rural peoples still depend upon agriculture for their livelihoods.
-The Vientiane Plain which covers Vientiane province and Vientiane Municipality is one of the six major rice producing plains in Laos.
-Crafts and tailoring also employs a significant number, and most rural villages in the province have tailors who make pants, shirts, mosquito nets and sheets.
-Herb doctors and carpenters are also occupations for a select few in the villages.
+Some rural peoples depend upon agriculture for their livelihoods.
+The Vientiane Plain which covers Vientiane province and Vientiane Municipality is 1 of the 6 major rice producing plains in Laos.
+Crafts and tailoring employs a number, and most rural villages in the province have tailors who make pants, shirts, mosquito nets and sheets.
+Herb doctors and carpenters are occupations “for a select few” in the villages.
 In the village of Ban Bo in Thoulakhom District is a salt extraction plant, employing most of the inhabitants in traditional extraction methods.

-Major operating companies in the mineral sector, as of 2008, include: Padeang Industry Public Co.
+Operating companies in the mineral sector, as of 2008, include: Padeang Industry Public Co.
 Ltd, Phu Bin Ming Ltd, Laos Cement Co.
 Ltd, Wanrong Cement I, and Barite Mining Co.
 As of 2009, each of the 126 ministry offices in Vientiane had IT facilities, including "one server, 10 PCs, a teleconference room, and a local area network connected to the national e-government infrastructure."